Gnus Home

 The message-resend command will prompt the user for an address and resend the message in the current buffer to that address.

 Headers that match the message-ignored-resent-headers regexp will be removed before sending the message.
-The default is `^Return-receipt'.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]